karaoke-dev/karaoke-dev.github.io/Developer.md

 ## All available title

 - Achievement: Mark something is importent, or new feature.
+- Auto-Generator: Use code instead of human power.
 - Beatmap : Update about `legacy`/`new` beatmap format.
 - Blog : Big change about blog
 - Code quality : If has any `code imporove`.